smatsubara15/Hedwig/README.md

 The final text generation chain takes:
 * Contextual Email from Level 2
 * Writing Style adjectives from Level 3A
-* Memory is integrated with each step of the LLM Chain, and reinforced in the final prompt
+* Memory is integrated with each step of the LLM Chain and reinforced in the final prompt

 This step gives us our final output.
 <img width="1086" alt="image" src="https://github.com/smatsubara15/Hedwig/assets/72986557/b7433f3b-57ef-45bc-a7ee-23f2e8621aa6">